hardboydu/awesome/awesome.md

 * [http-parser](https://github.com/nodejs/http-parser)
 * [Computer Science video courses](https://github.com/Developer-Y/cs-video-courses)

+# 搜索引擎

+* [shodan](https://www.shodan.io/) Shodan is the world's first search engine for Internet-connected devices.

 # 正则表达式引擎

 * [google re2](https://github.com/google/re2) RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
 It is a C++ library.